The fiscal multiplier effect occurs when an initial injection into the economy causes a bigger final increase in national income.

 The multiplier effect can also work in reverse.
 If the government cut spending, some public sector workers may lose their jobs.
 This will cause an initial fall in national income.
 However, with higher unemployment, the unemployed workers will also spend less leading to lower demand elsewhere in the economy.

-- If people spend a high % of any extra income, then there will be a big multiplier effect.
+- If people spend a high % of any extra income (a high mpc), then there will be a big multiplier effect.

 - However if any extra money is withdrawn from the circular flow the multiplier effect will be very small.

 - Marginal Propensity to Consume (mpc).
 This is a persons willingness to spend money, if a worker saved all his money there wouldn’t be an increase in GDP

 - Marginal Propensity to Withdraw (mpw).
 This is when money is withdrawn from the circular flow it includes mpt + mpm + mps

 - The Marginal Propensity to save (mps)

 The multiplier will also be effected by the amount of spare capacity if the economy is close to full capacity an increase in injections will only cause inflation.

 If mpt = 0.4, mpm =0.3 and mps = 0.1

 Then mpw = 0.8.
 The marginal propensity to consume is 0.2